nat236919/nat236919.github.io/content/posts/leetcode_find_unique_binary_string.md

 ### Complexity Analysis

 - Time Complexity:
-  - The add operation takes `O(1)` time.
+  - The transformation of binary strings to integers takes `O(n)` time, where `n` is the number of strings.
-  - The getProduct operation takes `O(1)` time.
+  - The generation and checking of possible numbers take `O(2^m)` time, where `m` is the length of the binary strings.
-  - Thus, the overall time complexity is `O(1)` for both operations.
+  - Thus, the overall time complexity is `O(n + 2^m)`.

 - Space Complexity:
-  - We use a prefix product array to store the products, which takes `O(n)` space.
+  - We use a set to store the integer representations of the binary strings, which takes `O(n)` space.
   - Hence, the space complexity is `O(n)`.

-This approach ensures that we handle large inputs efficiently by leveraging the properties of the heap data structure to perform the necessary operations.
+This approach ensures that we handle the problem efficiently by leveraging the properties of sets and binary string manipulation.

-{{<image src="https://i.ibb.co/SDPrV30H/leetcode-product-the-last-k-numbers-sol.jpg" alt="Solution Result" position="center">}}
+{{<image src="https://i.ibb.co/95hNBx6/leetcode-find-unique-binary-string.jpg" alt="Solution Result" position="center">}}

 ---

 ### Reflections and Takeaways

-This problem is a great example of how to efficiently calculate the product of the last k numbers using a prefix product array.
-By leveraging the properties of the prefix product array, we can efficiently perform the required operations.
+This problem is a great example of how to efficiently find a unique binary string using set operations and binary string manipulation.
+By leveraging these properties, we can efficiently perform the required operations.
 This approach ensures that we handle large inputs efficiently.

-Let me know if you came up with a different approach—I'd love to hear it!
+Let me know if you came up with a different approach—I'd love to hear it